 But Wasteland isn’t just loved by the media.
 Ask any fashion fanatic who shops our retail stores; they probably have a Wasteland story like scoring a coveted Chanel bag, trying on a one-of-a-kind Rick Owens jacket, or catching a glimpse of Steven Tyler dancing into the San Francisco store after hearing Aerosmith cranking as he cruised by.
 Almost every designer from Marc Jacobs to Vivienne Westwood to Miuccia Prada has come through Wasteland’s doors seeking inspiration.
 Those who shape the industry itself have combed through our racks.

 Flash-forward to today: Wasteland store locations now exist on the top shopping streets in California.
-There’s one on Melrose Avenue in West Hollywood, Haight Street in San Francisco, and Ventura Boulevard in Studio City.
+There’s one on Melrose Avenue in West Hollywood, Haight Street in San Francisco, Ventura Boulevard in Studio City, and Figueroa Street in Highland Park.
 Every Wasteland location is shaped by the vibe and culture of their own neighborhoods.
 The residents inject a personality into each store location, resulting in a shopping experience that is always thrilling, of-the-moment, and unique.